Data Analytics Degrees: How Can Universities Meet the Demand?

 “As computing reshapes our world, MIT intends to help make sure it does so for the good of all,” says MIT President L. Rafael Reif in an MIT newsletter.
 “The college will equip students and researchers in any discipline to use computing and AI to advance their disciplines and vice-versa, as well as to think critically about the human impact of their work.”

 The University of Houston, for example, now has a state-of-the-art data science institute on its campus through a partnership with Hewlett Packard Enterprise.
-The HPE Data Science Institute is equipped with two high-powered computing clusters designed to handle a multitude of data science projects.
+The HPE Data Science Institute is equipped with two high-powered computing clusters designed to handle a multitude of data analytics projects.

 Students also have access to data visualization theaters outfitted with a 16-foot-by-9-foot 4K screen, Sony SRX-S105 projectors and a system powered by dual Intel Xeon Haswell processors, all designed to help students explore data science in new ways.